panzerdp/dmitripavlutin.com/content/posts/037-react-memo/index.md

 Strictly, React uses memoization as a performance hint.

-While in most situations React avoids re-rendering a memoized component, you shouldn't count on that to prevent rendering.
+While in most situations React avoids rendering a memoized component, you shouldn't count on that to prevent rendering.

 ## 6. React.memo() and hooks

 `React.memo()` can be freely applied on components that use hooks.

-In case of `useState()`, React always makes sure to re-render the component if the state changes.
+In case of `useState()`, React always makes sure to render the component if the state changes.
 Even if the component is wrapped in `React.memo()`.

 ## 7. Conclusion

 `React.memo()` is a great tool to memoize functional components.
-When applied correctly, it prevents component re-render when the next props equal to previous.
+When applied correctly, it prevents component rendering when the next props equal to previous.

 Take precaution when memoizing components that use props with callback functions.
 Make sure to provide the same callback function instance between renderings.